dorkrawk/musictv/README.md

-AudioStream - Streaming audio using Firefox Audio Data API + Node.js + WebSocket + Redis Pub/Sub
+MusicTV - Share live music
 ===========================

-This is an experimental application runs with Firefox, Node.js, and Redis.
+This is based on https://github.com/kulikala/AudioStream

 ## Overall architecture